josteinl/pydantic-discrimination-union-problem/README.md

 # pydantic-discrimination-union-problem
 Example code for testing Fastapi, Pydantic and discrimination union combination

+## Different trials in other branches

+Successful trial (2022-02-02) with the Pydantic release version 1.9.0 in branch [pydantic_1.9.0_trial](https://github.com/josteinl/pydantic-discrimination-union-problem/tree/pydantic_1.9.0_trial)

 ## Installation
 Using Python version 3.8.10.
 Create a virtual environment and activate it.